-Artificial grass is an eco-friendly and best suited option as it doesn’t need to be mowed, watered or fertilized.
+Artificial grass is an eco-friendly and best-suited option as it doesn’t need to be mowed, watered, or fertilized.
 Fabricated from synthetic, man-made fibers; Artificial grass mimics the look of real grass.
 The blades of this artificial grass are green and come in different pile heights.
-While choosing artificial grass for your lawn, consider these following tips to get a best suited look for your lawn.
+While choosing artificial grass for your lawn, consider the following tips to get the best-suited look for your lawn.

 1. Traffic :

 The main and foremost thing to consider while choosing Artificial grass is to determine the amount of footwork the area will receive where you want to lay down your Artificial grass.
 For homes with kids or pets who love playing outside, pick an Artificial turf that is high in durability.
 If you choose an artificial turf which is less durable, it won’t be able to withstand the heavy traffic hence will wear out rather quickly.
 Just note that picking out turf with high durability can make you compromise on comfort, but quality turfs have a non-abrasive and soft texture nevertheless.

 A high-quality artificial grass, such as Polypropylene turf, Polyamide, or Polyethylene turfs, has a soft feel and touch.
 The turfs with high quality have an even backing that has well-stitched tufts and a constant color scheme.
 High-quality artificial grass can be a bit expensive, but since it’s a long-term investment it is worth every penny.
 When choosing artificial turf, make a list of the range of products from a manufacturer or supplier and compare each turf to see which appeal to you the most.